CLG Ghaoth Dobhair: History

 In the summer of 2012, Gaoth Dobhair won the Donegal and All-Ireland Comórtas Peile na Gaeltachta on their own pitch.

 In the summer of 2012, after years of planning and development, a new pitch was built beside the clubhouse.
 In 2016 plans were laid down to replace the old pitch with a brand new one featuring a small stand opposite the clubhouse.

 A delegation of coaches from the club visited La Masia (after FC Barcelona's youth farmhouse overtook the Ajax Youth Academy) to see if they could apply its techniques to their young players.

 Mervyn O'Donnell took over as manager in 2017.
 The following year Gaoth Dobhair their first Donegal Senior Football League since 2006.
 They then won their first senior championship, also for twelve years.
 They followed this with an historic first ever Ulster Senior Club Football Championship.

-Despite dominating the local football scene, only two Gaoth Dobhair players have ever played in any of their county's All-Ireland Senior Football Championship-winning finals: these were Eamon and Neil McGee, both of whom started and finished the 2012 All-Ireland Senior Football Championship Final when Donegal defeated Mayo.
+Despite dominating the local football scene, only two Gaoth Dobhair players have ever played in any of their county's All-Ireland Senior Football Championship-winning finals: these were Eamon and Neil McGee, both of whom started and finished the 2012 All-Ireland Senior Football Championship final when Donegal defeated Mayo.
 Eamon McGee received a yellow card during that game but was allowed to remain on the field of play.
 Peter McGee was also a squad member that day but had no part to play in the final.
-Meanwhile, an additional one of the club's players has contested a losing final: Odhrán Mac Niallais played for Donegal in the 2014 All-Ireland Senior Football Championship Final.